wpilibsuite/frc-docs/source/docs/contributing/frc-docs/translations.rst

 Here are some steps to follow for translating frc-docs.

 1. Sign up for `Transifex <https://www.transifex.com/>`__ and ask to join the `frc-docs project <https://www.transifex.com/wpilib/frc-docs>`__, and request access to the language you'd like to contribute to.
-2. Join the wpilibsuite `gitter <https://gitter.im/wpilibsuite/wpilib>`__!
+2. Join the Github `discussions <https://github.com/wpilibsuite/allwpilib/discussions>`__!
 This is a direct means of communication with the WPILib team.
 You can use this to ask us questions in a fast and streamlined fashion.
 3. You may be contacted and asked questions involving contributing languages before being granted access to the frc-docs translation project.
 4. Translate your language!

 Links
 -----

 Links must be preserved in their original syntax.
-To translate a link, you can replace the TRANSLATE ME text (this will be replaced with the english title) with the appropriate translation.
+To translate a link, you can replace the TRANSLATE ME text (this will be replaced with the English title) with the appropriate translation.

 An example of the original text may be